AlexBHarley/deepstream.io-website/src/tutorials/guides/retrospective-board/readme.md

 record:
   "postits/.*":
     write: "data.owner === user.id || user.id === 'scrum-master'"
-    delete: "user.id === 'scrum-master'"
+    delete: "user.data.role === 'scrum-master'"
 ```

 And done!
 We now have the brains and guts of a realtime, authenticated and permissioned retrospective board!
-For a complete example, which mainly focuses on cleaner seperation and mobile support, see the [github repo]()
+For a complete example, which mainly focuses on cleaner seperation and mobile support, see the [github repo](https://github.com/deepstreamIO/ds-demo-retrospective-board)